If you're considering an MBA, you might wonder whether it matters where you go. The short answer is yes; the long answer is more complicated.

 Figuring out whether a school will yield the results that you want can be daunting.
 Are you looking for prestige?
 Specialization?
 Part-time or online options?
 There is an MBA program to suit every type of student.

-Specialization While top-10 schools do have their advantages, you don’t need an Ivy League degree to earn a sky-high salary in business.
+While top-10 schools have their advantages, you don’t need an Ivy League degree to earn a sky-high salary in business.
 In fact, your specialization may matter more when it comes to success and job satisfaction.

 Focus on specialization, and future employers will recognize your acumen—even if you did not obtain your degree from a brand name school.